AI Integration

 "We tried AI tools and they didn't work."

 Most failed AI experiments share the same structure: someone on the team signed up for a tool, used it in isolation for a few weeks, got inconsistent results, and moved on.
 That's experimentation, not integration.
-Structured deployment means identifying the right workflow, connecting the tool to your actual systems, defining review checkpoints, and measuring outcomes against a baseline.
+Structured deployment means identifying the right workflow, connecting the tool to your actual systems, defining review steps, and measuring outcomes against a baseline.
 The difference between a tool someone tried and a system that works is the implementation discipline around it.

 "We can do this ourselves with ChatGPT."